Instructor-inspired Machine Learning for Robust Molecular Property Prediction: Experiments

-Nevertheless, pretraining and semi-supervised learning are not mutually exclusive.
-Instead, they can collaborate to promote the frontier of molecular models' representation eligibility~\citep{chen2020big}.
-The workflow is straightforward and consists of two major steps.
-(1) During the pretraining stages, the unlabeled data is first used in a task-agnostic way, and more general molecular representations are attained.
-Then those general representations are adapted for a specific task for fine-tuning.
-(2) During the semi-supervised stage, the unlabeled data is used again but in a task-specific way to enhance predictive performance and gain a compact molecular model via our InstructBio.
+\paragraph{Setups and Background.} Pretraining and SSL are not mutually exclusive but can collaborate for more robust scientific investigations~\cite{chen2020big}.
+So we design a two-step workflow: (1) In the pretraining stages, unlabeled data is first used in a task-agnostic way, and we attain more general molecular representations.
+Then, those general representations are adapted for a specific task for fine-tuning.
+(2) In the instructive learning stage, unlabeled data is used again in a task-specific way via InstructMol.
+We combine GEM~\cite{fang2022geometry} and InstructMol and examine their joint effectiveness on MoleculeNet.